kraftdenker/ZAPiXDESK/README.md

 # Usage:
 FIRST OF ALL!
 - It is necessary to unblock BouncyCastle.Cryptography.dll in Windows.
 BouncyCastle.Cryptography.dll must be in the same directory of the ZAPiXWEB.ps1 file.
-- It also necessary to enable set the execution policy to Unrestricted in PowerShell to execute the script.
+- It may also be necessary to enable set the execution policy to Unrestricted or Bypass in PowerShell to execute the script.
 This can be done with the following command in PS console:

-  `Set-ExecutionPolicy Unrestricted`
+  `Set-ExecutionPolicy Unrestricted` or `Set-ExecutionPolicy Bypass`
 - Open PowerShell on target computer (it will attempt to claim administrative rights). run script:

-  `.\ZAPiXDESK.ps1`
+  `.\ZAPiXDESK.ps1` with selected arguments.
+If no arguments are supplied, defaults will be used.

 This script will take the following arguments:
 ```